quibitai/Qubit_RAG/README.md

 - 📱 Responsive design for mobile and desktop
 - 🔒 Secure environment variable handling
 - 🧠 Intelligent tool selection with search-before-creation logic
+- 🚫 No Orchestrator - Direct implementation in route file for simplicity and performance

 ## Project Structure